FelipeWcosta/CFU-Playground-Repo/README.md

   ```
   7. For more explanations, you can find [here](https://www.youtube.com/watch?v=T-Tg2uEuX6o) (**It's in portuguese**);

-  8. The `fcost` is my username, You must change for your.
+  8. The `fcost` is my username, you must change for your.